criteo/tf-yarn/README.md

 ------------

 At the moment `tf-yarn` depends on a [custom version][skein-criteo-forks] of `skein`.
-This version includes the PRs submitted but not yet been merged into upstream.
+This version includes the PRs submitted but not yet merged into upstream.
 To install it and the rest of the dependencies run

 ```bash